-Negligent infringements are of no criminal relevance; the above-mentioned criminal offences require intentional acts.
+Negligent infringements are of no criminal relevance; the above-mentioned criminal offences require intentional acts, whereas second degree intent is sufficient.

-Depending on the criminal offence, the sanctions can be a custodial sentence of up to three years or a monetary penalty or a fine.
+Depending on the criminal offence, the sanctions can be a custodial sentence up to three years or a monetary penalty or a fine.
 If the copyright or related rights infringement was committed for commercial gain, the penalty is a custodial sentence of up to five years (which must be combined with a monetary penalty) or a monetary penalty alone.